Thanks to Melanie and Kelly for suggesting our Baby Name of the Day.

 British actress Nova Pilbeam was born in 1919, and is best known for her roles in Alfred Hitchcock’s The Man Who Knew Too Much and Young and Innocent.

-Wind back the clock to the 1500s, and astronomer Tycho Brahe used the phrase de stella nova to describe a new star – actually, a supernova he observed in the constellation Cassiopeia.
+Wind back the clock to the 1500s.
+Danish astronomer Tycho Brahe used the phrase de stella nova to describe a new star.
+It was actually a supernova he observed in the constellation Cassiopeia.

-Thanks to Brahe, Nova is as much a night sky name as Luna or Stella.
-And given the popularity of night sky names these days, that could make her a very stylish possibility.
+Thanks to Brahe, the baby name Nova is as much a night sky name as Luna or Stella.

 In 1963, Eydie Gorme scored a Top Ten single with “Blame It on the Bossa Nova,” and 72 girls were given the name.